sarthar3/Resume-Checker-Hackathon/readme.md

 1. Run the Streamlit app:
  	streamlit run app.py
 2. Open the local server link (default: http://localhost:8501).
+3. Authentication Password: admin
-3. Upload resumes and job descriptions for comparison.
+4. Upload resumes and job descriptions for comparison.
-4. View results and analysis in the web interface.
+5. View results and analysis in the web interface.
 ________________________________________
 🛠️ Technologies Used
 •	Python